cserajdeep/OOP-with-Python-OpenCV/README.md

 There are many ways to encourage a coder - starring⭐️ the GitHub repos is just one.
 Inspired from <a href="https://www.youtube.com/watch?v=-LsuiVGO-88"> Mariya Sha</a>.

-# OOPS with Python and OpenCV (Creation of random Eco-friendly City landscape with day/night sky)
+# OOPS with Python and OpenCV (Creation of random Eco-friendly City  landscapes with day/night sky)